“Champagne wishes and caviar dreams.” This was the closing line of every episode of “Lifestyles of the Rich and Famous,” with host Robin Leach.

 Fish Roe vs Caviar

 The sturgeon fish is native to the Caspian and Black seas between Asia and Europe.
-They become found in the united states’ south Atlantic coast.
+They are found in the United States’ south Atlantic coast.

 The fish can grow to around 3000 pounds and much more.

 Popular fish roe like trout, flying fish as well as salmon become used for sushi roll toppings and toast, among others.
 However, don’t confuse them to be caviar.